Elon Musk’s Grok curbs AI image editing usage after deepfakes backlash

 “X needs to deal with this urgently and Ofcom has our full backing to take enforcement action wherever firms are failing to protect UK users.”

+“There are always technical bugs during the early phases of new technology,” she said, adding: “If Starmer is successful in banning X in Britain, I will move forward with legislation that is currently being drafted to sanction not only Starmer, but Britain as a whole.

+“This would mirror actions previously taken by the United States in response to foreign governments restricting the platform, including the dispute with Brazil in 2024–2025, which resulted in tariffs, visa revocations, and sanctions.”

-But shadow business secretary Andrew Griffith rejected the idea of boycotting or banning X.
+Shadow business secretary also Andrew Griffith rejected the idea of boycotting or banning X.

 He told the Press Association: “You’ve got to be where the debate is taking place, and that’s all social media.